Volkswagen Tiguan SUV - MPG, running costs & CO2

 Volkswagen Tiguan MPG & CO2

-When equipped with front-wheel drive and the 148bhp version of the 2.0-litre diesel engine (a 197bhp version is also available), the Tiguan emits around 150g/km of CO2 and returns close to 50mpg.
-With four-wheel drive and a seven-speed automatic gearbox it returns up to 44.1mpg and emits around 170g/km of CO2.
+When equipped with front-wheel drive and the 148bhp version of the 2.0-litre diesel engine (a 197bhp version is also available), the Tiguan emits around 150g/km of CO2 and returns 50-53mpg.
+With four-wheel drive and a seven-speed automatic gearbox it returns up to 42.8mpg and emits 173g/km of CO2.
 The 113bhp 1.6-litre diesel engine was discontinued in 2020.

-The more powerful 197bhp diesel should manage similar figures, returning just over 42mpg with emissions of 172-181g/km placing it in the highest BiK band.
+The more powerful 197bhp diesel should manage similar figures, returning just over 42mpg with emissions of 177-181g/km placing it in the highest BiK band.

 The plug-in hybrid Tiguan eHybrid will appeal to private and business buyers alike, thanks to its ability to drive for up to 31 miles using just electricity.
 It uses the same powertrain as the Golf GTE, with 242bhp from its petrol engine and electric motor.

-Almost all Tiguans cost £150 a year to tax, but if you add enough options to a top-spec model to push its price above £40,000, you'll pay a £325 surcharge the first five times you tax the car, making for a total of £475 a year during that period.
-The eHybrid costs £140 a year thanks to its low CO2 emissions.
+Almost all Tiguans incur the standard VED rate but if you add enough options to a top-spec model to push its price above £40,000, you'll have to pay the additional annual surcharge for the first five times you tax the car.
+The eHybrid is liable for the discounted VED rate as it's classed as an Alternative Fuel Vehicle (AFV).

 Insuring the Tiguan should be relatively affordable, as it sits in groups 11-27 out of 50; models in higher trim levels and with more powerful engines obviously inhabit the higher end of that range.
 By comparison, the Mazda CX-5 runs from groups 17 to 23, while the BMW X1 starts in group 25 and rises considerably as you head up through the range.